Backing Local Firms Fund

 Piloting Wern Farm

-• The project piloted the new guidance at Wern Farm, securing a new dwelling and establishing three horticultural enterprises on a 15-hectare site.
+• The project piloted the new guidance at Wern Farm, securing three new dwellings and enabling three horticultural enterprises on a 15-hectare site.

-• Over 2,400 tree varieties have been planted, and regenerative agroecological practices are improving soil health and biodiversity.
+• Over 2,400 trees have been planted, and regenerative agroecological practices are improving soil health and biodiversity.

-• Further infrastructure improvements and the introduction of renewable energy is being supported by funding from the Shared Prosperity Fund.
+• Further infrastructure improvements and the introduction of renewable energy was supported by funding from the Shared Prosperity Fund.

 Policy and System Change

-• The new planning guidance for Rural Enterprise Dwellings was adopted by Powys County Council and Brecon Beacons National Park Authority, with strong support from planning teams.
+• Adapted planning guidance for Rural Enterprise Dwellings was adopted by Powys County Council and Bannau Brycheiniog National Park Authority, with strong support from planning teams.

 • A national horticulture planning task group has been established.